Six Flags Ohio Map and Brochure (2000)

 Is there a Six Flags in Ohio?

-Why did Six Flags in Ohio shut down?
+When did Six Flags in Ohio close?

-Did there used to be a Six Flags in Ohio?
+What happened to Six Flags Ohio?